 Food For Thought...

 Firstly, you have to develop the motor pattern in the brain correctly.
-A critical mistake you made when learning was trying to hit golf balls too soon.
+A critical mistake most make when starting is trying to hit golf balls too soon.
 At this time you created a "flawed" motor pattern in the brain by trying to carry out a very COMPLEX motor skill without the skills to do so.
 Your brain noticed your movements, good or bad, and the memory begins to form.
 It doesn't know what you are trying to do, only that you are trying to do something.
 If you do it enough, the memory forms.
 If you have developed a poor swing at this time, trying to hit balls, you then try to replace the procedural memory in the brain with another.
 All further attempts to change your swing requires you develop a new motor pattern in the brain to replace the old.
 Persistent swing modifications actually STOP golfers developing a trusted technique.

 So HOW is TRUST in your swing or putting stroke experienced in golf?